 Dr Gorazd Andrejč

 Gorazd is Assistant Professor in Philosophy of Religion at University of Groningen, Netherlands; Senior Researcher at Science and Research Centre of Koper, Slovenia; Research Associate of St Edmund's College, University of Cambridge, and an Affiliated Lecturer at the Woolf Institute.
 His book Wittgenstein and Interreligious Disagreement: Philosophical and Theological Perspectives, a result of a three-year Research Fellowship at the Woolf Institute, was published by Palgrave Macmillan in September 2016.

-As an Affiliated Lecturer, Gorazd teaches two online courses at the Woolf Institute: Interreligious Understanding Today
+As an Affiliated Lecturer, Gorazd has taught two Woolf Institute online courses: Interreligious Understanding Today

 and Jews, Christians and Muslims in Europe: Modern Challenges.